tfretze/freezesecurity/content/posts/securityPlus.md

 **Do as many practice exams as you can find! and then do them again!**

 It doesn't matter where you find them just keep doing them.
 Completing these will give you a feel for the types of questions that may appear.
+It will also help with those strangely worded questions that CompTIA love to throw at you.

 **Learn why an answer is wrong**